 For parents, it’s important to know that although the game is free, to take full advantage of these expansions players need to purchase the Battle Pass.
 This then enables them to win new outfits, characters and clothing.

 Although you can access some of the benefits with a Free Pass, children will need a paid Battle Pass for the best rewards.
-This costs 950 V-Bucks which translates to about £8 / $10.
-It’s also worth noting that when the next Battle Pass comes out the current one becomes obsolete.
+This costs 950 V-Bucks which translates to about £8 / $9.50.

-The game is also now available to play on iOS devices.
-It will come out for Android phones and tablets later in the summer.
+The game is also now available to play on iOS and Android (Only available to download from the Fortnite website).
 Players can compete across these systems, although the player controls are quite different on each and can frustrate youngsters.

 The game itself is also being changed with new weapons and equipment.
 Most significant is a new Jetpack that lets players fly and shoot at the same time.